eewang/eewang.github.com/source/_posts/2013-02-20-how-to-visualize-data-with-google-charts.markdown

 end
 {% endcodeblock %}

-Here is the code when run in the terminal:
+Here is the code when execute it in the terminal:

 {% codeblock %}
 $ ruby tickets.rb